 As expected, I arrived in Vermont a bit early for the foliage season, but I still managed to get some amazing shots.
 I was also able to drive to the Northernmost areas of the state, where foliage appeared much further along.

 Because I had such a great time during my visit to Vermont, I decided to travel back there just 2 short weeks later.
-This time, I brought my wife and three daughters because I felt they really needed to experience the Fall Foliage season for themselves.
+This time, I brought my three daughters because I felt they really needed to experience the Fall Foliage season for themselves.

 So, after 2 visits to Vermont during the 2011 Fall Foliage season, I was able to capture some amazing Fall Foliage photos that I’m extremely pleased with.
 I’ve chosen some of my favorites to share with you, which are all shown below.
 Some were taken with the Nikon D3x and others were taken with my Canon 7D.
 (If you click on any of the photos, they should open and enlarge to much higher resolution versions.)